UK's Johnson cites 'a dangerous moment' in Ukraine crisis

 A 2015 peace deal brokered by France and Germany helped end full-scale hostilities, but frequent skirmishes continue, and efforts to negotiate a political settlement have stalled.
 The Kremlin has accused Kyiv of sabotaging the agreement, and Ukrainian officials in recent weeks said that implementing it would hurt their country.

-Foreign policy advisers from Germany, France, Russia and Ukraine held more talks Thursday in Berlin to try to reach a common interpretation of the 2015 agreement.
+Foreign policy advisers from Germany, France, Russia and Ukraine held nearly nine hours of talks in Berlin on Thursday to try to revive the stalled agreement but made no progress.

+Russian representative Dmitry Kozak said Ukraine firmly refused to commit to a dialogue with the rebels on a political settlement, blocking any further movement.
+Ukrainian envoy Andriy Yermak sounded a more positive note, noting that the parties agreed to continue their discussions and hailed the four-way talks as an “effective and efficient platform.“

-The talks are part of renewed diplomatic efforts to resolve the biggest security crisis between Russia and the West since the Cold War.
+The Berlin talks were part of renewed diplomatic efforts to resolve the biggest security crisis between Russia and the West since the Cold War.
 U.S. Secretary of State Antony Blinken has met Lavrov in Geneva, while French President Emmanuel Macron met Putin in Moscow before heading to Kyiv this week.

-German Chancellor Olaf Scholz, who discussed the standoff with U.S. President Joe Biden and plans to visit to Kyiv and Moscow on Feb.
+German Chancellor Olaf Scholz, who discussed the standoff with Biden and plans to visit to Kyiv and Moscow on Feb.
 14-15, noted Thursday that “what is at stake right now is nothing less than preventing a war in Europe.”

 Meanwhile, U.S. lawmakers said they were at an impasse over negotiations on new sanctions against Russia.
 Republicans have been pushing for tougher, more immediate moves such as measures against the newly built Nord Stream 2 Russian gas pipeline to Germany, while Democrats want to make new sanctions conditional on a Russian attack on Ukraine and try to spare U.S. allies any economic collateral damage.

-In an interview Thursday with NBC News, Biden repeated his warning that any Americans still in Ukraine should leave as soon as possible.

-Asked about scenarios that would prompt him to send U.S. troops to Ukraine to rescue Americans, the president said: “There’s not.
-That’s a world war when Americans and Russia start shooting at one another.”

-Associated Press writers Lorne Cook in Brussels, Robert Burns and Ellen Knickmeyer in Washington, Yuras Karmanau in Kyiv, Ukraine, Jill Lawless in London, Monika Scislowska in Warsaw, Poland, and Geir Moulson in Berlin contributed.
+Associated Press writers Lorne Cook in Brussels, Robert Burns, Ellen Knickmeyer and Darlene Superville in Washington, Geir Moulson in Berlin, Yuras Karmanau in Kyiv, Ukraine, Jill Lawless in London, Monika Scislowska in Warsaw, Poland, and Geir Moulson in Berlin contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.